If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 May I bring my own beverages?

 Yes.
 We have a dedicated passenger icebox where you can store any special soft or hard drinks that you’d like to bring.
-We serve water and coffee all day, juice at breakfast, iced tea and lemonade at lunch, and wine and beer with dinner every night.
+We serve water and coffee all day, juice at breakfast, iced tea and lemonade at lunch, and wine with dinner every night.

 Aboard the Schooner